DreamTimeZ/naming-conventions/README.md

 | `Verb`   | ✅    | `Get`, `Set`, `Install`, `Deploy`, `Backup`   | For PowerShell scripts, use an approved verb from the [PowerShell approved verb list](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7.5) to describe the action.
 Use **capitalized words** (e.g. `Add`). |
 | `os`     | ⬜    | `linux`, `macos`, `windows`, `cross`, `other` | Target operating system or compatibility.
 Use **lowercase**.                                                                                                                                                                                                                                      |

-> Only these prefix, os formats are allowed.
+> Only these prefix and os formats are allowed.
-> All [PowerShell approved verbs](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7.5) on this offical microsoft documentation are allowed.
+> All [PowerShell approved verbs](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7.5) from this official Microsoft documentation are allowed.

 ### Additional Image Elements